nununo/works2.nunogodinho.com/content/works/poupe-nos/index.md

 draft: false
 ---

-**Poupe-nos** is a small 30" clip made just for fun to participate in a [SIC television network][1] contest about environment awareness.
+**Poupe-nos** is a small 30" clip made just for fun to participate in a SIC television network contest about environment awareness.
 <!--more-->

 Authors: Sílvia González, Mário Silva, Rui Almeida and me.
-It ended up being one of the chosen clips to be broadcast on Environment Day.
+It ended up being one of the chosen clips to be broadcast on [SIC][1]'s Environment Day.

 You can preview it here:
 {{< vimeo 370296 >}}